= Members Only

 Free Membership, electronic access to the journal only

 Any student engaged in studies leading to a degree in the field of toxicology or a field related to toxicology shall be eligible for Student membership.
-A letter from the academic advisor is required and will verify that the applicant is a student in good standing and is pursing degree work related to toxicology.
+An official signed letter from the academic advisor is required and will verify that the applicant is a student in good standing and is pursing degree work related to toxicology.

 Free Membership, electronic access to the journal only